jskress/builder-tool/docs/guides/java.rst

 ``doc``
     Runs ``javadoc`` against all the sources in the project's source code directory.
-You should include ``doc`` as a dependency scope on any dependency also used for compliation.
+You should include ``doc`` as a dependency scope on any dependency also used for compilation.

 ``package``
     Builds a jar file of the compiled classes in the project's code target and source